shanflyer/Rune-Factory/Packages/com.unity.ugui/Documentation~/TextMeshPro/index.md

 The TextMesh Pro package is included in the Unity Editor.
 You do not need to install it.

-You can switch to other versions of TextMesh Pro from the [Packages Window](https://docs.unity3d.com/Manual/upm-ui.html).

 To use TextMesh Pro, you must import the TMP Essential Resources package (see the next section).

 You can also import the TMP Examples & Extras package to help you learn TextMesh Pro.